newtonmunene99/img-gallery/readme.md

 ### Script tag

-- Put this script tag `<script src='https://unpkg.com/img-gallery@0.0.1/dist/img-gallery.js'></script>` in the head of your index.html
+- Put this script tag `<script src='https://unpkg.com/@themindleproject/img-gallery@0.0.3/dist/img-gallery.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules

-- Run `npm install img-gallery --save`
+- Run `npm i @themindleproject/img-gallery --save`
-- Put a script tag similar to this `<script src='node_modules/img-gallery/dist/img-gallery.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script src='node_modules/@themindleproject/img-gallery/dist/img-gallery.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In a stencil-starter app

-- Run `npm install img-gallery --save`
+- Run `npm i @themindleproject/img-gallery --save`
-- Add an import to the npm packages `import img-gallery;`
+- Add an import to the npm packages `import @themindleproject/img-gallery;`
 - Then you can use the element anywhere in your template, JSX, html etc

 #### Usage Example